jlvrhee/docker-layers-training/README.md

 $ sh installdive.sh
 ```

-# Excersise 1 - Create image with commands in 1 or multiple layers
+# Exercise 1 - Create image with commands in 1 or multiple layers
 1) Build the dockerfile with a RUN command per shell command, resulting in an image layer per shell command
 ```
 $ docker build -f dockerfile1_1 -t dockerfile1_1 .